North-East-India-Community/welcome/README.md

 # ✅ Need help

-In case of any query or support, feel free to reach out to any of us below:
+In case of any query or support, open a [new discussion](https://github.com/North-East-India-Community/welcome/discussions) keeping in mind the categories.

+Feel free to reach out to any of us for further help if required:
 - [Arkodyuti Saha](https://twitter.com/arkodyutisaha) (GitHub)
 - [Siddharth Dayalwal](https://twitter.com/siddharth_hacks) (Storyblok)
 - [Ankita Tripathi](https://twitter.com/ankitatr_) (Google)